Overview

 Day 1

-Fly at midday from London Heathrow to Berlin (British Airways).
+Fly in the morning from London Heathrow to Berlin (British Airways).
 Take an orientation tour by coach: Reichstag, Brandenburg Gate, Pariser Platz and Unter den Linden.
 Visit the Kaiser Wilhelm Memorial Church.

 Day 2